 "Everyone has to make their own choices, but choices being the operative word; we have choice."

-However, this does not mean anyone should not stop using sunscreen — our bodies are precious, too.
-If your dilemma is either using oxybenzone or nothing at all, always choose the sunscreen.
-That said, if you'd like to consciously make the effort to buy products without these chemicals, there are options.
-When it comes to buying an ocean-safe sun protector, the key is considering chemical versus mineral sunscreen.
-Chemical sunscreen contains ingredients such as oxybenzone and when in contact with water, can cause harm, whereas mineral or physical sunscreen is made up of active ingredients, such as titanium dioxide or zinc oxide that don't pose such a risk.
+However, this does not mean anyone should stop using sunscreen — our bodies are precious, too.
+It simply means you should seek out ocean- and reef-safe options instead — there are plenty on the market.
+The key is considering chemical versus mineral sunscreen.
+Chemical sunscreen contains ingredients such as oxybenzone and can cause harm when in contact with water, whereas mineral or physical sunscreen is made up of active ingredients, such as titanium dioxide or zinc oxide, that don't pose such a risk.

 What Are Brands Doing to Protect Our Ecosystems and Oceans?

 Wright said brands need to consider a number of factors.
 "If you think about the life cycle of a product from start to finish, you will realize how important it is for brands to be aware of the impact it might have on our oceans," she said.
 "From growing and harvesting to using additive ingredients like emulsifiers and preservatives to production and filling to packaging to usage, and then finally, when someone throws the bottle away.
 When producing a formula, how much water does it require?
 Are the ingredients polluting our waterways?
 What's happening when we apply it onto our skin, then wash it off?
 What's happening with the plastic components?
 Are they properly being recycled or thrown away?"
 There is a lot to consider.